SUI-Components/frontend-pre-commit-rules/README.md

 - Open Package control in Sublime Text by typing: `cmd + shift + p` and then search for `install package`
 - Select `SublimeLinter-contrib-sass-lint` and install.
 - Select `SublimeLinter-contrib-eslint` and install.
-- SASS linting rules must be defined in a `.sass-lint.yml` file in the root directory.

 ----